Switch to a cheaper prepayment meter tariff (UK) — July 2026

 - Whole-of-market comparison

-- PAYG-friendly options highlighted
+- PAYG-friendly and smart PAYG options highlighted

 - Clear pricing: unit rate + standing charge